paulgrove/rapid-mongo/README.md

 ### dbpath

-`data` - The location for `mongod` to store the database.  defaults to the `installPath + "/data"`.
+`data` - The location for `mongod` to store the database.
+Defaults to the `installPath + "/data"`.
 This parameter is optional.

 ### port